SteveQiu/Note/algorithm.md

 Store milestone and relative distance

-update milestone base on +/- distance
+update milestone base on +/- distance (to store storage space)